alilotfi23/Terraform-JCasC-K8s/README.md

 # Terraform-JCasC-K8s
-Deploying Jenkins(JCasC) on Kubernetes with Helm and Terraform
+Deploying Jenkins(JCasC) on Kubernetes with Helm and Terraform.
 ## terraform provider file
 A provider in Terraform is a plugin that enables interaction with an API.
 This includes Cloud providers and Software-as-a-service providers.
 The providers are specified in the Terraform configuration code.
 They tell Terraform which services it
 ## terraform versions file